-Nebraska Wesleyan University is among the strongest liberal arts institutions in the Midwest.
+Nebraska Wesleyan University is the #1 liberal arts university in Nebraska.
 NWU is dedicated to academic excellence in an environment of Christian concern at both its Lincoln campus and Omaha site.

 - Founded in 1887

 - Average first to second-year retention rate: 79 percent

 - 40+ active student organizations